UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-psg.md

 For a more detailed understanding of how the manifest files need to be updated, please refer to section [Updating cert-manager resources for v0.13.1](#updating-cert-manager-resources-for-v0131) below.

-Option 1 below is strongly recommended as the approach.
+Option 1 is the simplest and is appropriate if you can afford some down-time (typically a couple of minutes, but longer if there is an issue).

+If you have to minimise disruption to users, option 2 is likely more appropriate.

 ### Option 1 (renaming secrets)

-By far the easiest and safest option is to amend the annotations and labels of your `Ingress` resources as described below **while at the same time also renaming the associated secrets**.
+The simplest option is to amend the annotations and labels of your `Ingress` resources as described below **while at the same time also renaming the associated secrets**.

 Renaming the secret (changing the value of `secretName` in your `Ingress` resource) will make sure that the same secret is not managed by 2 certificate managers (PSG kube-cert-manager and JetStack's cert-manager v0.13.1).